ProjectEvergreen/greenwood/www/pages/guides/theme-packs.md

 Yes, we do realize this current workflow is a bit clunky at the moment, so please follow [this discussion](https://github.com/ProjectEvergreen/greenwood/discussions/682) for ways we can try and make this more elegant!  🙏🏻

-#### Why can't I just use relative paths in my templates to help avoid the boilerplate?
+#### Why can't I just use relative paths in my layouts to help avoid the boilerplate?

 ex.
 ```html